Stackhouse, Shirley Stackhouse OAM

 Interview Transcript

-Shirley Stackhouse interviewed 23 November 2006 by Roslyn Burge
+Shirley Stackhouse interviewed on 23 November 2006 by Roslyn Burge

 Synopsis